crt25/collimator/docs/data-analyzer/ast-conversion.md

 ### Example

-If each programming language has its own features and needs a specific converter, we purpose a simple example to illustrate a conversion.
+Since each programming language has its own features and requires a specific converter, we present a simple example to illustrate a conversion.

 ```c#
 func sum(a, 3):